Territorial Acknowledgement

 The University of Waterloo acknowledges that much of our work takes place on the traditional territory of the Neutral, Anishinaabeg, and Haudenosaunee peoples.
 Our main campus is situated on the Haldimand Tract, the land granted to the Six Nations that includes six miles on each side of the Grand River.
 Our active work toward reconciliation takes place across our campuses through research, learning, teaching, and community building, and is co-ordinated within the Office of Indigenous Relations.

-Where and when we make the acknowledgement
+Where and when to make the acknowledgement

 Departments, offices and individual members of the University are strongly encouraged to acknowledge the land we occupy in any or all of the following ways: